asaintsever/tinyworld-utils/README.md

 ## WorlWind Cache for TinyWorld

 This repo hosts a [NASA WorldWind](https://worldwind.arc.nasa.gov/java/) cache to use as a starter on any WorldWind-based application, e.g. **[TinyWorld](https://github.com/asaintsever/tinyworld)**.
 It helps to get first tiles, all the most if you don't have a good Internet connection.

+> The cache is available for several tiles format:
+> - DDS
+> - JPEG and PNG (depends on the layer)
+>
+> For each layer, tiles format is defined via the `ImageFormat` tag in the corresponding layer's config file (e.g. of layers' config files: `Earth/BMNGWMSLayer2.xml`, `Earth/LandsatI3WMSLayer2.xml`).

 The data is provided compressed in the [Release](https://github.com/asaintsever/tinyworld-utils/releases) section.